phetsims/collision-lab/doc/implementation-notes.md

 Next, the Balls are inspected to determine if a ball-to-ball or a ball-to-border collision has occurred.
 Collisions are detected after the collision occurs by checking if any two Balls physically overlap or if any Ball overlaps with the border of the PlayArea.
 The collision-lab implementation of collision detection does not use a [QuadTree](https://en.wikipedia.org/wiki/Quadtree) data structure since there aren't too many Balls in the model at a time.

-If and when a collision is detected, the collision is processed by first analytically determining the how long the Balls have been overlapping.
+If and when a collision is detected, the collision is processed by first analytically determining how long the Balls have been overlapping.
 Using this time, the collision is reconstructed to the exact moment of contact to more accurately simulate colliding balls, and the position of Balls after the collision are updated to a more realistic position.

 The algorithms for finding the overlapping time of collisions can be found below:

 * [ball-to-ball-time-of-impact-derivation](https://github.com/phetsims/collision-lab/blob/master/doc/images/ball-to-ball-time-of-impact-derivation.pdf)
 * [ball-to-border-time-of-impact-derivation](https://github.com/phetsims/collision-lab/blob/master/doc/images/ball-to-border-time-of-impact-derivation.pdf)

 The velocity of the Balls are also updated, taking into account the elasticity and input momentums.
-The algorithm for determining output velocities follow the follow the standard rigid-body collision model as described in [Impact Particles](http://web.mst.edu/~reflori/be150/Dyn%20Lecture%20Videos/Impact%20Particles%201/Impact%20Particles%201.pdf).
+The algorithm for determining output velocities follows the standard rigid-body collision model as described in [Impact Particles](http://web.mst.edu/~reflori/be150/Dyn%20Lecture%20Videos/Impact%20Particles%201/Impact%20Particles%201.pdf).

-The _Inelastic_ screen introduces rotations of Balls clusters around the center of mass.
+The _Inelastic_ screen introduces rotations of Ball clusters around the center of mass.
 This is implemented by taking advantage of the fact that there are only 2 Balls in the _Inelastic_ screen.
 The [InelasticCollisionEngine](https://github.com/phetsims/collision-lab/blob/master/js/inelastic/model/InelasticCollisionEngine.js) will keep a flag that indicates if the Balls are rotating.
 Once the Balls are rotating, the [InelasticCollisionEngine](https://github.com/phetsims/collision-lab/blob/master/js/inelastic/model/InelasticCollisionEngine.js) hijacks the uniform-motion model and rotates the Balls, with constant angular velocity, around the moving center of mass.
 All 'slipping' collisions are forwarded to the `CollisionEngine`.

 If in the future the simulation needs to support rotations of Ball clusters of 3 or more Balls, there should be a separate sub-model (perhaps called `RotatingBallCluster`) for tracking the necessary fields needed for each rotating ball cluster.
 The [InelasticCollisionEngine](https://github.com/phetsims/collision-lab/blob/master/js/inelastic/model/InelasticCollisionEngine.js) should create and step these when a collision that results in rotating Balls occurs.
-[InelasticCollisionEngine](https://github.com/phetsims/collision-lab/blob/master/js/inelastic/model/InelasticCollisionEngine.js) will also have to consider collisions between a ball and a rotating ball-cluster as well as a collision between two ball-clusters.
+[InelasticCollisionEngine](https://github.com/phetsims/collision-lab/blob/master/js/inelastic/model/InelasticCollisionEngine.js) will also have to consider collisions between a ball and a rotating ball-cluster as well as a collisions between two ball-clusters.